 All in all, the suburb still has a number of issues with anti-social behavior.

 Sheriff Street is located in the north inner city of Dublin.
 In the past, it had a terrible reputation because of its high crime rate.
 This was mostly due to the heroin epidemic of the 1980s and 1990s.

 However, since then, its reputation has slightly improved.

 In saying that, Sheriff Street still has a number of issues with anti-social activity and crime.
-Last year, in 2019, Dublin council employees had to receive garda protection while they were working in the area.
-This was due to threatening and abusive behaviour that they had received.
+Last year, in 2019, Dublin Council employees had to receive garda protection while they were working in the area.
+This was due to the threatening and abusive behavior that they were receiving.

-Locals have also complained about how a significant drug problem exists in the area.
+Locals have also complained that a significant drug problem exists in the area.

 In 2018, gardai raided a house on Sheriff Street and seized a revolver and cocaine.
 In 2016, the gangland shooting of Michael Barr took place in the area.

-Reports also suggest that the area can be a litter black spot and that gangs of youths will drive around on scramblers.
+Reports also suggest that the area is a litter blackspot and that gangs of youths will drive around on scramblers.
 Note that it is Sheriff Street Lower that seems to have a bad reputation for being rough.
 The Upper part is considered by most people to be a lot quieter.

 Ballyfermot is a suburb in the west of Dublin.
 Generally speaking, it doesn’t have a great reputation.